ihebski/rs/README.md

 ![screen_1](https://i.imgur.com/Cej2OI3.png)

 # Why RS
-Fast way to read the default tun0 ip adress ,get the full list of the possible reverse shells ,and open an nc port to get ur pwned system shell ^-^ ,I use it for Hackthebox challenges and OSCP lab machines.
+Fast way to read the default tun0 ip adress ,get the full list of the possible reverse shells ,and open an nc port to get ur pwned system shell ^-^ ,I use it for Hackthebox machines .

 # Usage: